 L-citrulline has been shown to gradually increase levels of arginine in plasma over a longer, steadier period of time.
 Initially, L-arginine was a popular choice, but studies have found that it took less citrulline malate to increase levels of plasma arginine than actual arginine.
 A German study found that a 3 gram dose of citrulline malate produced the same benefits as 6 grams of arginine.

 Citrulline malate has become popular among athletes and those looking to potentially improve their cardiovascular health and performance in sports.
 L-citrulline DL-malate 2:1 benefits are rooted in this increased supply of nitric oxide.
 Researchers from the University of Southern California suggest that nitric oxide is a vasodilator, meaning that it helps to open your blood vessels.
-This allows for improved blood flow to your organs while lowering your blood pressure.
+This allows for improved blood flow to your organs.

 Studies reported that subjects given citrulline while made to perform intense exercise had less lactate and ammonia in their system.
 These are waste compounds created during exercise that lead to muscle fatigue.
 Another study on cyclists found that those cyclists who took citrulline malate had more efficient use of amino acids in their muscle tissue.
 Citrulline malate has also been shown to accelerate the neutralization of ammonia in your muscles.
 Ammonia can decrease pH levels in your muscles, causing your muscles to become more acidic, leading quickly to fatigue.
 These studies all suggest that citrulline malate may help to improve your endurance during aerobic and anaerobic exercise while simultaneously reducing muscle fatigue.

 Preliminary studies with weightlifters found that those who took citrulline malate had a greater number of repetitions, suggesting that it may potentially help to increase power outputs during exercise.
 These weightlifters also showed reduced muscle soreness after their high volume repetitions.